Inverse Cubature and Quadrature Kalman filters: Inverse Filter Models

 \section{Inverse Filter Models}

 The (forward) CKF generates a set of `$2n_{x}$' cubature points deterministically about the state estimate based on the third-degree spherical-radial cubature rule to numerically compute a standard Gaussian weighted non-linear integral \cite{arasaratnam2009cubature}.
 Similarly, the ($m$-point) QKF employs a $m$-point Gauss-Hermite quadrature rule to generate $m^{n_{x}}$ quadrature points\cite{ito2000gaussian}.
-In \cite{arasaratnam2007qkf}, QKF was reformulated using statistical linear regression, wherein the linearized function is more accurate in a statistical sense than the first-order Taylor series approximation used in EKF.
+In \cite{arasaratnam2007qkf}, QKF was reformulated using statistical linear regression, wherein the linearized function is more accurate in a statistical sense than EKF's first-order Taylor series approximation.
+The CQKF generalizes CKF by efficiently employing the cubature and quadrature integration rules together\cite{bhaumik2013cubature}.
+In particular, the $n_{x}$-dimensional recursive Bayesian integral is decomposed into a surface and line integral approximated using third-degree spherical cubature and one-dimensional Gauss-Laguerre quadrature rules, respectively.